bisq-network/bisq/docs/build.md

 # Building Bisq

 _You will need [OpenJDK 10](https://jdk.java.net/10/) installed and configured as the default system JDK to complete the following instructions.
 See the `scripts` directory for scripts that can be used to install and configure the JDK automatically._
+> TIP: If you are on MacOS, run the script with this command `. scripts/install_java.sh`.

 ## Clone